stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fielddatabase/get_tableformat/_index.md

 ---
+title: Aspose::Words::Fields::FieldDatabase::get_TableFormat method
-title: get_TableFormat
+linktitle: get_TableFormat
 second_title: Aspose.Words for C++ API Reference
-description: Gets the format that is to be applied to the result of the database query.
+description: Aspose::Words::Fields::FieldDatabase::get_TableFormat method.
+Gets the format that is to be applied to the result of the database query in C++.
 type: docs
 weight: 118
 url: /cpp/aspose.words.fields/fielddatabase/get_tableformat/